Get a $500 Credit When You Pre-Order Samsung's Neo G9 Gaming Monitor

 The upcoming 57-inch Samsung Odyssey Neo G9 is an absolute essential for anyone who wants their games to look the best they possibly can.
 Not only does it pack an additional two inches of display to make your favorite games, TV shows, and movies look absolutely incredible, but it's the world's first single monitor with dual UHD resolution.

-Samsung's massive curved display is available for pre-order now at $2,500 with a release date of Monday, October 2.
-You'll want to move quick though because if you lock your Odyssey Geo 9 in before October gets here, you can get a hefty $500 Samsung credit to save on more top tech.
+For one last day today, Samsung's massive curved display is available for pre-order now at $2,500 with a release date of Monday, October 2.
+You'll want to move quick though because if you lock your Odyssey Geo 9 in before midnight tonight, you can get a hefty $500 Samsung credit to save on more top tech.

 Samsung Odyssey Neo G9 Gaming Monitor